Skip to Main Content

 Law reports: State

-States have their own hierarchy of courts with a Supreme Court at the top.
-Most states have their own official or commercial series of reports..
-West publishes a number of regional law report series which groups the reports from several states and these report the highest court decisions from each state in that region.
-Start dates are all in the 1880s and each is now in at least a second series.
+Each U.S. state has its own court system, with a state supreme court at the top of the hierarchy.
+State official reports are the authoritative version of the state’s court decisions.
+Most states have their own official reports; some states have designated the West reporter as the authoritative source of state case law.
+West publishes a number of regional law reporters which report the highest court decisions from each state in the region covered by the reporter.
+Start dates are all in the 1880s, and each regional reporter is now in at least a second series.

-Citations for state reports not held in IALS can be translated into citations to the various National reporter series which are in IALS using the National Reporter bluebooks.
-These are shelved at GP1.G.114.
+Citations for state reports not held in IALS can be translated into citations to the various National Reporter series which are in IALS using the National Reporter bluebooks.
+These are shelved at classmark GP1.G.114.

 Electronic sources